Push technology: Long polling

-Long polling is itself not a true push; long polling is a variation of the traditional polling technique, but it allows emulating a push mechanism under circumstances where a real push is not possible, such as sites with security policies that require rejection of incoming HTTP/S Requests.
+Long polling is itself not a true push; long polling is a variation of the traditional polling technique, but it allows emulating a push mechanism under circumstances where a real push is not possible, such as sites with security policies that require rejection of incoming HTTP requests.

-With long polling, the client requests information from the server exactly as in normal polling, but with the expectation the server may not respond immediately.
-If the server has no new information for the client when the poll is received, instead of sending an empty response, the server holds the request open and waits for response information to become available.
-Once it does have new information, the server immediately sends an HTTP/S response to the client, completing the open HTTP/S Request.
+With long polling, the client requests to get more information from the server exactly as in normal polling, but with the expectation that the server may not respond immediately.
+If the server has no new information for the client when the poll is received, then instead of sending an empty response, the server holds the request open and waits for response information to become available.
+Once it does have new information, the server immediately sends an HTTP response to the client, completing the open HTTP request.
 Upon receipt of the server response, the client often immediately issues another server request.
-In this way the usual response latency (the time between when the information first becomes available at the next client request) otherwise associated with polling clients is eliminated.
+In this way the usual response latency (the time between when the information first becomes available and the next client request) otherwise associated with polling clients is eliminated.

 For example, BOSH is a popular, long-lived HTTP technique used as a long-polling alternative to a continuous TCP connection when such a connection is difficult or impossible to employ directly (e.g., in a web browser); it is also an underlying technology in the XMPP, which Apple uses for its iCloud push support.

 Flash XML Socket relays

 This technique, used by chat applications, makes use of the XML Socket object in a single-pixel Adobe Flash movie.
 Under the control of JavaScript, the client establishes a TCP connection to a unidirectional relay on the server.
 The relay server does not read anything from this socket; instead, it immediately sends the client a unique identifier.
-Next, the client makes an HTTP request to the web server, including with it this identifier.
+Next, the client makes an HTTP request to the web server, including this identifier with it.
 The web application can then push messages addressed to the client to a local interface of the relay server, which relays them over the Flash socket.
 The advantage of this approach is that it appreciates the natural read-write asymmetry that is typical of many web applications, including chat, and as a consequence it offers high efficiency.
 Since it does not accept data on outgoing sockets, the relay server does not need to poll outgoing TCP connections at all, making it possible to hold open tens of thousands of concurrent connections.
 In this model, the limit to scale is the TCP stack of the underlying server operating system.